Supplier account management: what are the impacts on cash flow?

 What is accounts payable?

-What are the stakes of accounts payable?
+What are the challenges of accounts payable?

 Negotiation with suppliers